mappls-api/mappls-ios-sdk/docs/v1.0.20/MapplsUIWidgets.md

 **buildingAppearance:**

-The appearance of footprint of builiding can be set by setting value of this property.
+The appearance of the footprint of builiding can be configured by setting value of this property.
 This accepts object of type `MapplsBuildingAppearance`.

 ```swift
 let buildingAppearance = MapplsBuildingAppearance()